 Jessie Leu, LPCC-S, LICDC, CAS

-Jessie Leu is a dedicated mental health professional and the founder of In The Weeds Counseling LLC, a practice created to help individuals who feel “in the weeds” navigate life’s challenges with compassion, authenticity, and practical support.
-Based in Olmsted Falls, Jessie brings nearly a decade of experience in counseling, clinical supervision, and mental health treatment to his work with adolescents and adults.
-Drawing inspiration from both the resilience of nature and the human ability to grow through adversity, he built his practice around creating affirming, accessible care for clients seeking meaningful change.
+Jessie Leu is a dedicated mental health professional and the founder of In The Weeds Counseling LLC, a practice created to support individuals who feel overwhelmed by life’s challenges and are seeking compassionate, affirming care.
+Based in Cleveland, Jessie brings nearly a decade of experience in counseling, clinical supervision, and mental health treatment, working with adolescents and adults from diverse backgrounds.
+Inspired by both the resilience found in nature and the human capacity for growth, he built his practice around authenticity, accessibility, and meaningful therapeutic connection.
+Through both in-person counseling in Ohio City and telehealth services across Ohio and Minnesota through the counseling compact, Jessie strives to make mental health care more approachable and supportive for every client he serves.

 • Kent State University - B.S. in Criminal Justice, 2015